surrealwaffle/bsp_exorcist/README.md

 surface in a leaf through a plane that partitions BSP interior from exterior (`collision_bsp_search_leaf` in `blam/src/collision_bsp.c`).
 If such a surface is found, it is validated by performing a vector-surface intersection test using the scalar triple product.
-If this test indicates an intersection, the surface admitted.
+If this test indicates an intersection, the surface is admitted.
 Otherwise, the vector does not intersect the surface, but outright rejecting the surface can lead to some holes (see images in the writeup below).
 The surface is only rejected when the next solid partition features a leak.
 For backfacing potential phantom BSP, the order is reversed; the surface is rejected when the previous solid partition features a leak.

+To mitigate BSP leaks, the process is a bit more involved because the ecosystem of BSP leaks is quite diverse.
+For the easily detected variants, the mitigation consists of searching the leaf for a viable candidate.
+Should this fail, adjacent leaves may be searched using a heuristic for a viable candidate.
+If this fails, the conservative approach is taken and the leak is allowed to occur.

 ## Build
 To build this project, a compiler that supports `C11` is required and involves the